gSchool/TTP-EXCEL-CONTENT/excel-lessons/data-importing.md

 **Notes:**

-In this lesson will not go into detail on the JSON file format.
-However we will examine the JSON file encoding in more depth in the Tableau part 2 Retrieve data with APIs lesson.
+In this lesson we will not go detail of the JSON file format.
+However, we will examine the JSON file encoding in more depth in the Tableau part 2 Retrieve data with APIs lesson.
+For now let's focus on importing data from JSON files

 We will convert JSON files into CSV files using an online converter.
 There are also converters for your laptop that you can use for very large data files or files with information that should bot be shared publically.